dimagi/dimagi_lake/README.md

 1. How It Works
 2. Dependencies
 3. Scope
-4. How to setup
+4. How to setup Dimagi Lake
-5. Commonly Asked Questions
+5. Spark Thrift Server
+6. BI Tool
+6. FAQ